-Under the terms of the Series C investment agreement, we agreed that up to two further closings resulting in further capital increase and issuance of new Series C preferred shares may be completed (the "Second Closing" and/or, the "Third Closing", respectively).
+Under the terms of the Series C investment agreement, we agreed that up to two additional closings resulting in further capital increase and issuance of new Series C preferred shares may be completed (the "Second Closing" and/or, the "Third Closing", respectively).
 Pursuant to the terms of the convertible loan agreement, on January 13, 2014 the lenders exercised their right to convert the full amount of the loan into Series C preferred shares, replacing the Second Closing of the Series C financing.
-Subject to the consummation of this offering, the obligation to effect the Third Closing has been waived by the Company and the Series C investors.
+The obligation to effect the Third Closing was waived by the Company and the Series C investors.